French battleship Jean Bart (1940): Post war active service

 Jean Bart spent late 1955 and early 1956 in port and conducting gunnery training in Les Salins d'Hyères.
 For the first and last time of either of their careers, Richelieu and Jean Bart cruised together on 30 January 1956.
 In June 1956, Jean Bart went on a tour of French North Africa.
 As tensions with Egypt over the control of the Suez Canal flared in 1956, the decision was made on 8 July to deploy the ship to Egypt.
 Jean Bart's superfiring turret was reactivated in August and on 7 September, she conducted shooting practice with the turret in company with the cruiser Georges Leygues off the coast of North Africa.

 She thereafter deployed with the French Naval Intervention Force during the Suez Crisis, Operation Mousquetaire, though with only her superfiring turret in operation.
-During the operations off the canal zone, she carried a complement of 1,280 officers and men, despite the fact that her projected wartime crew amounted to 2,220.
+During the operations off the canal zone, she carried a complement of 1,280 officers and men, although her projected wartime crew amounted to 2,220.
 This meant that only half of her anti-aircraft guns could be manned.
 The ship departed Toulon on 26 October and steamed first to Algiers, French Algeria, where from 29 to 31 October, the 1st Foreign Parachute Regiment and Commando Hubert frogmen unit came aboard the ship.
 Jean Bart then joined the rest of the intervention force, which included the carriers Arromanches and La Fayette, Georges Leygues, the destroyers Surcouf, Kersaint, Cassard, and Bouvet, and an anti-submarine warfare group.
 The ships left on 1 November and reached Limassol, Cyprus on the 4th, where the paratroopers and frogmen transferred to amphibious assault ships.
 On 5 November, Jean Bart steamed south to bombard Port Said, but she fired only four rounds from her main battery before the landing was cancelled.
 She remained off the city for two more days before departing on the 7th and returning to Toulon by way of Limassol on 13 November.